BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Web Scraping Indeed Jobs using Python

-Indeed is one of the biggest job listing platforms available in the market.
-They claim around 300M visitors on their website every month.
 As a data engineer, you want to identify which job is in great demand.
-Well, then you have to collect data from websites like Indeed to identify and make a conclusion.
+Well, then you have to scrape data from websites like Indeed to identify and make a conclusion.

 At the end of this tutorial, we will have all the jobs that need Python as a skill in New York.